 Listed below are the principal business and other risks affecting the Fujitsu Group (Fujitsu Limited and its consolidated subsidiaries) that we believe may influence investors' decisions.
 With a view to proactively disclosing information to investors, we have also included items that may not necessarily have significant bearing on such decisions.
-We are aware of these risks and are making efforts to prevent them from materializing, avoid potential risks altogether, and immediately confront risks should they occur.
-Among the risks listed below are some items related to future developments, but the list only includes items that the Group deemed necessary to publicly disclose as of the date of submission of its securities report (June 30, 2005).
+We are aware of these risks and are making efforts to prevent them from arising, avoid potential risks altogether and immediately confront risks should they occur.
+Among the risks listed below are some items related to future developments, but the list only includes items that the Group deems necessary to publicly disclose as of the date of submission of these materials (April 27, 2006).